Bookmark This! Ep 15: Escape into these books

-For those who feel Phase 2 of opening up after Covid-19 is not arriving quickly enough, journalists Olivia Ho and Toh Wen Li pick out some escapist reads in the latest episode of this Straits Times literary podcast, from swashbuckling vigilantes to fantastical moving castles.
+Journalists Olivia Ho and Toh Wen Li pick out some escapist reads for you by the likes of Dan Brown and Victor Hugo in the latest episode of this Straits Times literary podcast.

 Choose your own adventure in Intan Paramaditha's The Wandering, or flee a futuristic Singapore for new worlds in Judith Huang's Sofia And The Utopia Machine.